-Dry eye syndrome is defined by lack of tears or inability to maintain a normal layer of tears to coat the eyes.
+Dry eye syndrome is lack of tears or inability to maintain a normal layer of tears to coat the eyes.
 Due to this, the eyes could not get rid of dust or other irritants.

 Spending long hours in dry environments, computer work or reading extensively can further aggravate the eyes.
-An individual with dry eye syndrome is prone to bacterial infections or the surface of the eyes can end up inflamed, resulting to scarring of the cornea.
+Generally, an individual with dry eye syndrome is prone to bacterial infections or the surface of the eyes can end up inflamed, resulting to scarring of the cornea.
 Luckily, the condition will not lead to lasting vision loss.

 What are the signs?

-The usual sign of dry eye syndrome is eye pain, burning and redness.
+Generally, the usual sign of dry eye syndrome is eye pain, burning and redness.
 Other symptoms that might be present include watery tearing or stringy mucus in the eyes.

-The eyes tend to tire faster than usual or there is difficulty reading or working on a computer for long periods.
+Furthermore, the eyes tend to tire faster than usual or there is difficulty reading or working on a computer for long periods.
 In addition, there is also a gritty sensation and blurred vision.

 What are the causes?